gvwilson/sdxpy/src/archive/index.md

 The core of a modern version control tool is a way to archive files that:

-1.  records which versions of which files existed at the same time (so that we can go back to a consistent previous state), and
+1.  records which versions of which files existed at the same time, so that we can go back to a consistent previous state, and

 1.  stores any particular version of a file only once, so that we don't waste disk space.

 This chapter builds a tool that does both tasks.
-It won't create and merge branches, but that's a relatively straightforward extension: if you would like to see how it works, please see [%i "Cook, Mary Rose" %][Mary Rose Cook's][cook_mary_rose][%/i%] [Gitlet][gitlet] or [%i "Polge, Thibault" %]Thibault Polge's[%/i%] [Write yourself a Git][write_yourself_a_git].
+It won't create and merge branches;
+if you would like to see how that works, please see [%i "Cook, Mary Rose" %][Mary Rose Cook's][cook_mary_rose][%/i%] [Gitlet][gitlet] or [%i "Polge, Thibault" %]Thibault Polge's[%/i%] [Write yourself a Git][write_yourself_a_git].